 It can be difficult to maintain desired water temperature because there is no thermostat or automatic shut-off.
 You will have to monitor the water temp for your tank and plug it into a timer so that it doesn’t cool the tank too much.

-These are one of the less expensive types of chillers on the market, but they require owners to drill a hole into the aquarium where the probe will insert into the tank.
+These are one of the less expensive types of chillers on the market, but they require owners to drill a hole into the aquarium where the probe will be inserted into the tank.

 They have rubber gaskets that attach around the probe but drilling glass can be difficult.
 Acrylic aquariums are recommended for probe chillers because the drilling process is easier with these types.